spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 Anyways!
 Preamble over, let's get into how I did it.

+## Implementation

+I'll be documenting the implementation for the [SvelteKit and fathom GitHub project] that is detailed in the [Fathom Analytics with SvelteKit] post, the approach is the same for this site.

+If you want to take a look at the code for the project you can check out the [before] and [after] branches I've created on the repo.

+In the following sections I'll be detailing how to get current visitors on the site and individual page analytics.

 ## The Fathom API

 The Fathom API is still (from what I can tell) early access, so you'll